MicrosoftDocs/powerapps-docs/powerapps-docs/user/quick-find.md

 # Using quick find to search for rows

 Quickly search across multiple tables at the same time and find the information that you're looking for.
-When you enter a search term it finds matches to all words in the search term in one column in a table; however, the words can be matched in any order in the column.
-The results of the search are shown in groups, sorted by table.
+When you enter a search term the system finds matches to all words in the search term in one column in a table.
+The words can be matched in any order in the column.

-There are two ways to use quick find.
+With categorized search, you can search for rows that begin with a specific word or use a wildcard character.

+- **Begins with**: Results include rows that begin with a specific word.
+For example, if you want to search for "Alpine Ski House," type **alp** in the search box; if you type **ski**, the row won't show up.

+- **Wildcard**: For example, *ski or *ski\*.

+  > [!NOTE]
+  >  Using a wildcard at the beginning of your quick find (single or multiple-table) search query might result in slower performance.

+## Single table quick find

-- Single-table quick: Searches for the rows within a view.
+Single-table quick find searches for the rows within a view.

    > [!div class="mx-imgBorder"]
    > ![Single-table Quick Find](media/quick-find-view-only.gif "Single-table quick find search box")

+## Multiple-table quick find (categorized search)

-- Multiple-table quick find: Searches up to 10 tables, grouped by a table and returns the search results grouped by categories, such as accounts or contacts.
+Multiple-table quick find searches up to 10 tables and returns the search results grouped by table.

-## Start a search

 1. To start a categorized search, from the top nav bar, select **Search**.